lucyisgamer/pokecrystal/README.md

 ## Installation
 If you wish to buld this hack for yourself, clone this repository and follow the documentation for the <a href="https://github.com/pret/pokecrystal">pokecrystal</a> project that this hack is based on.

-This repository is currently set up to use a local copy of RGBDS.
-If you wish to use a system-wide installation, delete the rgbds folder and tell Make to use the system-wide installation of RGBDS.